San Diego - the Californian surfing paradise

 You probably haven't heard these interesting facts about San Diego:

-• San Diego has one of the largest military ports in the world.
+• San Diego is one of the sunniest cities in the USA.

-• Every year, the famous Comic-Con festival takes place here.
-San Diego is one of the centers of the craft beer movement in the USA.
+• San Diego is one of the centers of the craft beer movement in the USA.

 Travel tips for San Diego